Manteca to Benton Hot Springs

 It’s long, it’s scenic.
 It flows through the foothills, a national park, and the high desert.
-And it’s the highest mountain pass in the Sierra Nevada at a few feet below 10,000.
-It has a bit of everything and you must cross it off your list.
+And it’s the highest mountain pass in the Sierra Nevada, at a few feet below 10,000.
+It has a bit of everything, and you must cross it off your list.
 Oh, and the scenery- so fantasmic, they made it a national park.
 The only downside?
 Recent increases in national park fees has the park service asking for ludicrous sums of money to ride over the pass.
 The park entrance fee is stiff if you’re just out for a leisure ride, but if you are exploring, add it to the cost of your trip.

-Highway 120 flows eastward spanning 208 miles from the Central Valley to the Nevada border.
+Highway 120 flows eastward, spanning 208 miles from the Central Valley to the Nevada border.
 One of the longest motorcycle roads in California, it flows across farmland after leaving Manteca at the Hwy 99 freeway on through the tiny towns of Escalon and Oakdale.
-Our ride joins up with Hwy 108 here, another fun mountain pass and easily combined to make a day-loop ride out to Lee Vining and back.
+Our ride joins up with Highway 108 here, another fun mountain pass and easily combined to make a day-loop ride out to Lee Vining and back.
 The rolling Sierra Foothills begin east of Knights Ferry Covered Bridge.

 The present day covered bridge, built in 1863, spans 330 feet across the Stanislaus River and is the longest covered bridge west of the Mississippi.
 A visitor center and adjacent flour mill foundation are a must-visit, especially on a hot summer’s day.
-The flour mill was converted to a power plant owned by Stanislaus County but only the walls remain.
+The flour mill was converted to a power plant owned by Stanislaus County, but only the walls remain.
 Walk across the wooden bridge and take in the construction.
 The bridge is so well-preserved, it looks like it was built yesterday.
 The bridge still carried vehicle traffic until 1981.
-A few feet away is the small town of Knights Ferry, great stop for ice cream on a summer’s day.
-There’s also a small museum here offering up the history of the bridge.
+A few feet away is the small town of Knights Ferry, a great stop for ice cream on a summer’s day.
+There’s also a small museum here, offering up the history of the bridge.
 Weekends can be busy with rafters as over a 1000 people a day put their rafts in the river here for the float down to Orange Blossom.

 Old Priest Grade with Hwy 120 in the background